 - Studies addressing the nature of disparities in care and outcomes

-$25,000 will be awarded for direct costs for a one-year period.
+The $25,000 grant is for direct costs for a one-year period.
 Costs for laboratory assays, imaging studies (as appropriate), data collection, and statistical support are allowable.
 Principal investigator salary, institutional overhead expenses, major equipment and travel expenses are not allowed.

 The Principal Investigator for the Clinical Research Seed Grant must be 1) an SVS Active Member within the first 10 years of practice or 2) a fellowship- or integrated residency-trained, board-eligible, vascular surgeon within the first 10 years of practice with a full-time faculty position with an SVS Active Member serving as mentor.

 The Principal Investigator may submit only one application for the Clinical Research Seed Grant.
 Residents and fellows are not eligible.

 SVS Foundation is invested in a process that assures diversity, equity and inclusion for our award and scholarship opportunities.
 We encourage enthusiastic, eligible applicants from all aspects of gender, sexual orientation, and ethnicity to apply.

 The application deadline is March 1.
 Decisions regarding the grant will be sent to applicants in May.

 Applications will be reviewed by the SVS Clinical Research Committee.

 An Application Form must be completed and the following materials in PDF format must be uploaded via the online application submission site (will open in Fall 2021).
 Applications may be rejected if formatting requirements are not followed or application is incomplete.

 - Principal Investigator (PI) name and contact information